Diseases Mosquitoes Can Carry and Transmit

 What Do I Need to Know About Mosquitoes?

-These tiny flying insects are a problem nearly everywhere on earth.
+These tiny flying insects are a problem nearly everywhere on Earth.
 There are over 3,000 species worldwide and 176 species present in the United States.
-Of those 176 mosquito species, there are two that humans are most likely to come into contact with, the Aedes aegypti (Asian tiger mosquito) and Culex pipiens (common house mosquito).
+Of those 176 mosquito species, there are two that humans are most likely to come into contact with, Aedes aegypti (Asian tiger mosquito) and Culex pipiens (common house mosquito).
 These two mosquito species target humans and animals most frequently and pose the biggest threat when it comes to transmitting viruses.

-Found on nearly every continent, this mosquito is a nuisance for millions, if not billions, of people.
+• Common House Mosquito — Found on nearly every continent, this mosquito is a nuisance for millions, if not billions, of people.
 While capable of spreading many diseases to a variety of mammals and birds, the common house mosquito is most notable for transmitting West Nile Virus and Eastern Equine Encephalitis to humans.

 It’s the Ladies You Have to Worry About